jancc/janw.name/index.md

 # Jan W.

 Hi!
-I'm Jan.
+I'm Jan (he/him).
 You can find some of the stuff that I made on this website!

 ## Contact